covjson/specification/spec.md

 ## TODO

-- domain CRS
-- for non-default CRS's it would be good to be able to provide WGS84 `"lon"`/`"lat"` coordinates
-- time/vertical extents, ... in domain and/or coverage
+- time/vertical extents needed? (in domain and/or coverage)
 - check qudt:quantity

 ## 1. Introduction